csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 Triggers can be disabled or enabled; by default they are enabled when they are created, but can be disabled by using **alter trigger** _trigger name_ **disable** (some databases use alternative syntax such as **disable trigger** _trigger name_).
 A trigger that has been disabled can be enabled again.
 A trigger can instead be dropped, which removes it permanently, by using the command **drop trigger** _trigger name_.

-Returning to our warehouse inventory example, suppose we have the follow- ing relations:
+Returning to our warehouse inventory example, suppose we have the following relations:

 • _inventory_ (_item, level_), which notes the current amount of the item in the warehouse.